PHOTOGRAPHY WORKSHOP - 3rd edition

 Field trips will take place every day, one in the morning and one in the afternoon, with analysis of the day’s photos conducted in the evening.
 The groups will always be kept small, to maximize the chance of observing the wildlife, and will be accompanied by Cristalino Lodge’s excellent guides, who all have extensive experience and will seek out a variety of Amazon bird species.
 The Cristalino Reserve is noted for its rich biodiversity.
 It is also a great opportunity to photograph the scenery, ‘above all’ from the observation towers.

 Many species are not always found nearby, so it is recommended that one take lenses of at least 300 mm.
 There are also excellent conditions for taking landscape photos using wide-angle lenses.
 A laptop is a good idea too as, at the end of the program, the group’s best pictures will be shown during the final talk.
-This is the second workshop at the Cristalino Lodge to be given by National Geographic photographer João Marcos Rosa.
+This is the third workshop at the Cristalino Lodge to be given by National Geographic photographer João Marcos Rosa.
 The end of the dry season, in early November, is great time to see the wildlife.
 Many trees are in fruit and the scenery is breathtaking.
 It is the season of renewal and the dense forest is pulsating with life.
 It is a very enriching experience.

 PERIOD OF THE PROGRAM